 It remains to identify the essential image of $\RHc$.
-Suppose $M \in \mathcal{D}_{\mathrm{fgu}}(R[F])$.
+Suppose $M \in \mathcal{D}^b_{\mathrm{fgu}}(R[F])$.
 We first show that $\mathrm{Sol}(M)$ belongs to the image of the pullback $\lambda^*$ from the small \'etale site to the big \'etale site.
 Without loss of generality, we can suppose that $M$ is discrete.
-By taking a finite resolution (since $M$ has finite projective dimension \cite[Lem.~11.3.10]{BLRH}) and replacing $M$ by something which contains it as a direct summand if necessary, we may assume that $M$ arises as the unitalization of a finitely generated free $R$-module $M_0$ with a map $M_0 \to \phi^* M_0$.
+By assumption and \Cref{fguproperties}, $M$ arises as the unitalization of some finitely generated $R$-module $M_0$ equipped with a map $M_0 \to \phi^* M_0$.
+Since $M_0$ has finite projective dimension over $R$ by \cite[Lem.~11.3.10]{BLRH}, we find easily (by taking resolutions of $M_0, M_0 \to \phi^* M_0$) that $M$ belongs to the thick subcategory of $\mathcal{D}^b_{\mathrm{fgu}}(R[F])$ generated by objects that arise as the unitalization of a finitely generated \emph{free} $R$-module $M_0$ with a map $M_0 \to \phi^* M_0$.
+We may therefore assume that $M$ itself is obtained as a unitalization of $M_0 \to \phi^* M_0$ with $M_0$ free.
 Thus, $M_0^{\vee}$ is an $R[F]$-module which is finitely generated free as an $R$-module.
 Using the universal property of the unitalization again (\Cref{univpropertyunit}), we find that $\mathrm{Sol}(M_0^{\mathrm{unit}})$ is the functor carrying an $R$-algebra $R'$ to the fiber of $F-1$ on $R' \otimes_R M_0^{\vee} $.
 This functor evidently commutes with filtered colimits in $R'$.
-The desired rigidity statement, and the result, now follow from \Cref{rigidity2}.
-Therefore, $\mathrm{Sol}(M)$ belongs to the image of the pullback $\lambda^*$ from the small \'etale site to the big \'etale site.
+The desired rigidity statement (needed to see that $\mathrm{Sol}(M)$ belongs to the image of $\lambda^*$ as in \Cref{bigetale}) now follows from \Cref{rigidity2}.
+Therefore, we conclude $\mathrm{Sol}(M)$ belongs to the image of the pullback $\lambda^*$ from the small \'etale site to the big \'etale site.